How to Get a Competitive Edge With Your Real Estate Biography

 6. Explain Why You’re Passionate About Real Estate

 If you’re absolutely in love with every aspect of real estate (even the paperwork), SHARE IT!
-Clients love agents that are passionate and knowledgeable about what they do.
+Clients love real estate professionals that are passionate and knowledgeable about what they do.
 Briefly retell why you become a real estate agent, whether you belong to a family of real estate agents, or how you transitioned into it from another industry.

 If you work for an established and time tested brokerage, mention it too.
 Tell your readers how long it’s been around, why you joined it, and what do you enjoy about working there.